Reading is hard. Make life easier. Write short.

 By Brian Hays on January 13, 2014

 Sales roles fall on a spectrum from the transactional to the consultative.
-ON the transnational side, salespeople process many deals.
-Their interactions with the customers are limited, mostly explain options and making recommendations.
-On the consultative side, salespeople spend time working with the customer to understand their problem and find or create the best solution for their unique situation.
+On the transactional end, the salesperson processes many many deals.
+Their interactions with customers are limited; they explain options and make generic recommendations.
+Contrast that with the consultative end.
+Salespeople spend their time working with the customer, seeking first to understand their problem and then to find or create the best solution for that unique situation.

-Transactional sales roles are quickly being replaced by technology.
-Customers can self serve, learn all about the options on websites that can make recommendations.
+Transactional sales positions are quickly being replaced with technology.
+Customers can self serve, learn all about the options and refer to recommendation engines.
 Consultative sales, however, is less likely to go away.
-Human intelligence is needed to tease out a customer's core issue and separate priority from noise.
-Relationships are also crucial to the role–something that's hard to replace.
+Human intelligence and empathy is needed to tease out the customer’s core issue/problem, separate priority from noise.

 By Brian Hays on January 12, 2014

-Business plans suck because they are static.
-When they're written, a business is just an idea.
+Business plans suck because they’re static.
+When they’re written, a business is just an idea.

-A working business plan is the better option.
-It's a living document that is revised as new information comes to light and adjusted as strategy changes.
-Unlike static plans, it's referred to often, because it's a tool designed to help get work done.
+There is another option.
+A working business plan.
+It’s a living document that’s regularly revised as new information comes available.
+Strategy and tactics are reviewed and changed as needed.
+Unlike static plans, it wis referred to often.
+It’s a document with a bias towards action, designed to get work done.

 By Brian Hays on January 11, 2014

-Kurt Vonnegut's famous advice to pity the readers is a lesson not lost on business.
+Kurt Vonnegut’s famous advice to writers to pity the reader is a lesson valuable in business too.
 Reading is hard.
 Do everything you can to minimize the strain of reading by keeping words short and sentences simple.

-Business can apply this advice in its writing certainly–business writing blows–but it can also apply to any customer interaction.
-In short, make it easy on the customer.
-Navigating product options and finance options and choosing colors can be hard.
-The harder it is the less customers will complete the process.
+Businesses can apply this advice in writing certainly–business writing sucks, certainly.
+It can also apply to customer interactions.
+In short, make the interaction easy on the customer.
+Navigating product options and finance options and choosing colors can drown a prospect in choice.
+The harder it is, the fewer customers will complete the process.
 Make it easy.